García, Alvarez help Astros oust Red Sox, reach World Series - WHIZ News

+HOUSTON (AP) — Two of the youngest Houston Astros stars helped one of baseball’s oldest managers get another shot at a most elusive title.

-HOUSTON (AP) — Rookie Luis García showed the poise of an October ace, Yordan Alvarez stayed hot at the plate and the Houston Astros earned yet another trip to the World Series, beating the Boston Red Sox 5-0 Friday night in Game 6 of the AL Championship Series.
+Rookie Luis García showed the poise of an October ace, MVP Yordan Alvarez did more damage at the plate and the Astros earned yet another trip to the World Series, beating the Boston Red Sox 5-0 Friday night in Game 6 of the AL Championship Series.

+García and Alvarez, both 24 and ascending, and 72-year-old manager Dusty Baker will open the World Series on Tuesday night, either at Dodger Stadium or home against Atlanta.
+The Braves lead Los Angeles 3-2 in the NL Championship Series going into Game 6 Saturday night.

+“There’s four more wins on the board out there,” Baker said.
+“There’s four more wins you’ve got to get.”

-The Astros advanced to the World Series for the fourth time overall and the second time in three seasons.
+The Astros advanced to the World Series for the third time in five seasons.
 They won the championship in 2017, a crown tainted by the team’s sign-stealing scandal, before losing to the Washington Nationals in seven games in 2019.

-Manager Dusty Baker’s team will open the World Series on Tuesday night, either at Dodger Stadium or home against Atlanta.
-The Braves lead Los Angeles 3-2 in the NL Championship Series going into Game 6 Saturday night.
+“I know I’m a rookie but I know what I can do and that’s what I did tonight,” García said.

 Alvarez continued his scorching streak, a year after watching at home after surgery to both knees as the Astros came one game shy of reaching the World Series.
-The slugging designated hitter had four hits, including a triple and two doubles.
+The slugging designated hitter went 4 for 4, including a triple and two doubles.
 He led a Game 5 win with three hits and three RBIs.

+Álvarez hit an ALCS-record .522 (12 for 23) with one homer, three doubles, the triple and six RBIs in Houston’s six-game victory.
+He got nine hits in his last 13 at-bats.

 Catcher Martín Maldonado made the defensive play of the game on a strikeout-throwout double play to end the seventh with Houston ahead 2-0.

-It will be the 72-year-old Baker’s second trip to the Fall Classic as a manager and first since leading the San Francisco Giants to the NL pennant in 2002.
-As a player, he made three trips with the Dodgers, winning it all in 1981.
+It will be Baker’s second trip to the Fall Classic as a manager and first since leading the San Francisco Giants to the NL pennant in 2002.
+As a player, he went three times with the Dodgers, winning it all in 1981.

+“Hey, I’m going back to the World Series!”
+Baker told a cheering crowd at Minute Maid Park.

+For Houston, it was a team victory featuring all facets of the game it used in taking the AL West title and beating the Chicago White Sox in the AL Division Series.
+The Astros won the clincher, too, without a hit from stars Jose Altuve and Carlos Correa — Alex Bregman got two hits and scored a run.

 Boston’s best shot to score came in the seventh.
-They had runners at first and third with one out in after a single by Alex Verdugo.
-But Kendall Graveman struck out pinch-hitter Travis Shaw and Maldonado made a perfect throw to Carlos Correa, who was covering second, to beat Verdugo there and end the inning.
+The wild-card Red Sox had runners at first and third with one out in after a single by Alex Verdugo.
+But Kendall Graveman struck out pinch-hitter Travis Shaw and Maldonado made a perfect throw to Correa, who was covering second, to beat Verdugo there and end the inning.

 Maldonado beat his chest with glee as Graveman and Correa both pumped their fists in celebration to roars from the crowd of 42,718.